2

 mi djica le nu mi citka le plise I want to eat an apple.

-- something about the sweetie
+something about the sweet food

 Place structure may put too much burden on specifying actions or events.
 Sometimes we want to specify only some object in those events or places and skip describing the action or the event altogether.